Lambda Sigma Handbook

-The Gift of Honor from Lambda Sigma Society will be the highest award given by the society to an individual who has shown dedicated service to Lambda Sigma Society.
-The Gift of Honor may be conferred at any national conference.
+The Jane Price Harmon Gift of Honor from Lambda Sigma Society will be the highest award given by the society to an individual who has shown dedicated service to Lambda Sigma Society.
+The Gift of Honor may be conferred at any national Presidents Conference.
 Nominations may be submitted by a chapter or a member of the National Executive Board, to the national president by June 1 of each year.
-The recipient(s) of the Gift of Honor will be selected by a vote of the board at its summer meeting.
+The recipient(s) of the Jane Price Harmon Gift of Honor will be selected by a vote of the board at its summer meeting.

 ARTICLE II: CHAPTERS